AndrewSigorskih/fastq-dupaway/README.md

         -i /data/inputs/input.fastq -o /data/outputs/output.fastq <other options>
 ```

-NB: fastq-dupaway requries a lot of disk space (~2.5-3 times the input size on average, depends on --mem-limit option value) while running in "sequence-based" mode; that is the cost of limited RAM usage algorithm.
+**NB**: fastq-dupaway requires **a lot of disk space** (~2.5-3 times the input size on average, depends on --mem-limit option value) while running in "sequence-based" mode; that is the cost of limited RAM usage algorithm.
 In order to configure allowed disk space when running container, use [docker run storage options](https://docs.docker.com/reference/cli/docker/container/run/#storage-opt).

 ### Program options